North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- North Texas and its opponents have gone over the current 47-point total in five of seven games (71.4%) this season.
+- North Texas' games this season have gone over 48 points four of seven times.

-- Southern Miss' games have gone over 47 points in just one opportunity this season.
+- Southern Miss has combined with its opponents to score more than 48 points in one game this season.

-- The combined points per game average of the two teams, 37.5, is 9.5 points fewer than Saturday's over/under.
+- Saturday's total is 10.5 points higher than the combined 37.5 PPG average of the two teams.

-- The 62.9 points per game these two squads have allowed to opponents this season are 15.9 more than the 47 total in this contest.
+- This contest's over/under is 14.9 points fewer than the 62.9 these two squads combine to give up per game in 2021.

-- Mean Green games this season feature an average total of 64.2 points, a number 17.2 points higher than Saturday's over/under.
+- The average total in Mean Green games this season is 64.2, 16.2 points above Saturday's total of 48.

 North Texas Stats and Trends

-- In North Texas' eight games this year, it has four wins against the spread.
+- North Texas has played eight games, with four wins against the spread.

-- North Texas' games this year have gone over the point total two times in seven opportunities (28.6%).
+- North Texas' games this year have gone over the total in two out of seven opportunities (28.6%).

-- North Texas is 2-0 against the spread and 2-1 overall this season when the team records more than 29.3 points.
+- When North Texas records more than 29.3 points, it is 2-0 against the spread and 2-1 overall.

-- North Texas is 2-2 against the spread and 1-4 overall when the team piles up more than 342.9 yards.
+- When North Texas churns out over 342.9 yards, the team is 2-2 against the spread and 1-4 overall.

-- This year, the Mean Green have turned the ball over 13 times, two more than the Golden Eagles' takeaways (11).
+- The Mean Green have turned the ball over 13 times this season, two more turnovers than the Golden Eagles have forced (11).

 - Find the latest spread and moneyline odds for North Texas at SISportsbook.